Tuntufye4/ELT_kidney_disease_data/README.md

 # Kidney Disease Dataset Restructuring with dbt

-This dbt project focuses on restructuring and transforming the "Kidney Disease" dataset using the [dbt](https://www.getdbt.com/)  and PostgreSQL.
+This dbt project focuses on restructuring and transforming the "Kidney Disease" dataset using [dbt](https://www.getdbt.com/)  and PostgreSQL.
 The project aims to provide a clean, structured, and well-documented data pipeline for analyzing and gaining insights from the dataset.

 ## Table of Contents